 Let me let you in on my life for just a quick second.
-You know how I talked about my hubby and his pile of socks?
+Remember how I talked about my hubby and his pile of socks?
 It used to drive me nuts.
-Like, really.
-And I kept a record of how many times I’d pick those socks up and put them in the hamper, wishing that he would just put them where they’re supposed to go.
-We got married and had to actually live with each other.
-In that “divorce is not an option” way.
-Check this out…
+Like, enragingly annoy me.
+And I kept a record of how many times I’d pick those socks up and put them in the hamper; I was just wishing that he would just put them where they’re supposed to go.
+When we got married and had to actually live with each other, it was with the caveat that “divorce is not an option.”

-I’m not even putting myself all the way out there and showing you the kitchen while I’m furiously baking, nor the living room while I’m crafting.
-Let’s just say that I make a more consistent + bigger mess than he does.
+Let us not discuss the kitchen while I’m attempting domesticity, nor the living room while I’m crafting.
+We’ll agree to say that I consistently make a bigger mess than he does.

 And if we were keeping score, my team is down at the half.
-I’m just thankful that my husband doesn’t believe in scorekeeping in our marriage and that the last official who came anywhere near our relationship was the minister at our wedding!
+I’m just thankful that my husband doesn’t believe in scorekeeping in our marriage.
+Because of that, the last official who came anywhere near our relationship was the minister at our wedding!

 So what to do about scorekeeping in your relationship?

-Have you ever heard that verse people recite when they talk about giving an offering?
-If not, 2 Corinthians 9:6-7 says “But this I say, He which sows sparingly shall reap also sparingly; and he which sows bountifully shall reap also bountifully.
+Heard the verse people recite when they talk about giving an offering?
+2 Corinthians 9:6-7 says “But this I say, He which sows sparingly shall reap also sparingly; and he which sows bountifully shall reap also bountifully.
 Each one of you should give just as he has decided in his heart, not reluctantly or under compulsion, because God loves a cheerful giver.”

 Sure, these verses are about giving financially to the church, but did you ever think that it could be applied in sowing love into another person?

-Or what about Luke 6:37-39: “Do not judge, and you will not be judged; and do not condemn, and you will not be condemned; pardon, and you will be pardoned (ie. forgive and let it go.)
+Look at Luke 6:37-39: “Do not judge, and you will not be judged, and do not condemn, and you will not be condemned; pardon, and you will be pardoned (ie. forgive and let it go.)
 Give, and it will be given to you (ie. give grace and forgiveness and expect it in return.)
 They will pour into your lap a good measure– pressed down, shaken together, and running over.
 For by your standard of measure it will be measured to you in return…'”

-Just as water is poured into a container, its purpose is to fill that space.
-And when that container overflows, it spills back out.
-Love works the same way.
-Kind words and actions, when poured into another person, come back out to you…in their kind words and actions.
+Pour water into a container; its purpose is to fill that space.
+Surely once that container overflows, it spills back out.
+To this end, love works the same way.
+Heap kind words and actions into another person; it comes back out to you…in their kind words and actions.
 The more that you pour in, the more should come out.